rchincha/project-stacker.github.io/docs/get_started/hello_stacker_image.md

 + chmod +x /hello-stacker-app/hello.sh
 filesystem hello-stacker built successfully
 ```
-stacker build used `hello-stacker.yaml` as input, downloaded the `ubuntu:latest`
+stacker build used `hello-stacker.yaml` as input, downloaded the `zothub.io/tools/busybox:stable`
 image from docker hub and generated an OCI image with tag `hello-stacker`.
 We
 can verify this using `stacker inspect`: